 Please go to newstudent.missouri.edu to register for one of the Summer Welcome sessions.
 You will need your user name and permanent password.
-You can complete your New Student Registration and Orientation (NSRO) or Transfer Student Registration and Orientation (TSRO) form as well.
-Your user name can be found on the letter that accompanied your New Student Guide booklet.
+Your user name can be found on the letter that accompanied your New Student Guide booklet sent to you in the mail.
 If you do not remember your password, you will need to go to myzou.missouri.edu and click on the link “Forgot Your Password?”

 All new MU students are required to pay a one-time enrollment fee of $300.00.
 The fee is refundable until May 1.
 This fee must be paid in order to participate in Summer Welcome.
-If you choose to pay your enrollment fee online through the Office of Admissions (enrollmentfee.missouri.edu), please allow 48 hours for the payment to process before attempting to register for a Summer Welcome session.
+If you choose to pay your enrollment fee online through your application status page (futuretigers.missouri.edu/account), please allow 48 hours for the payment to process before attempting to register for a Summer Welcome session.